-Wellbutrin can be used recreationally, so it can be abused.
-It has to be avoided by anyone with an eating disorder or other addictive behaviors.
+Anything used recreationally, so it can be abused and has to be avoided by anyone with an eating disorder or other addictive behaviors.
 The abuse potential is a serious problem, as Wellbutrin is one of the few modern antidepressants that can kill you if you take too much.

-Bupropion hydrochloride is also the active ingredient in Zyban, a drug used to quit smoking.
-Depending on your HMO schedule or your health insurance, you may want to get a prescription for Zyban instead of Wellbutrin.
+Bupropion is also the active ingredient in Zyban, a drug used to quit smoking.
+Depending on your HMO schedule or your health insurance, you may want to get a prescription for Zyban.
 Why?
 Sometimes it’s cheaper.
-Sometimes you may not have any mental health coverage on your health insurance but you can get drugs to quit smoking.
+While mental health coverage is now supposed to be treated like everything else by health insurance providers, the pervasive anti-crazy bigotry guarantees that won’t be the case.
+While smokers are treated like second-class citizens, non-crazy smokers are still considered human and don’t get anywhere near as much shit as we do for taking drugs to quit smoking.
 And some insurance companies have a points system like car insurance.
 If you get too crazy, your rates go way up, but if you do something positive like try to quit smoking, your rates go down.
-So check with the person who works in your doctor’s office about the rates and the system, and see if you need to game the system with a Zyban prescription instead of a Wellbutrin SR prescription.
-It’s the same damn drug as the sustained release form of Wellbutrin.
-The only issues will be with dosages.
-You can’t take as much Zyban as you can Wellbutrin.
+So check with the person who works in your doctor’s office about the rates and the system, and see if you need to game the system with a prescription for the same drug with a different name and lower maximum dosage.

 Right now: Being marketed by Glaxo sales reps, and Dr. Drew, as the “happy, horny, skinny pill.”

 In-Depth Pros & Cons